DandyQi/CentraBert/ReadMe.md

 ```bash
 Best metrics: 89.77, best checkpoint: model/glue/teacher/mrpc/Lr-2e-05-Layers-8/ex-3/best_checkpoint/1623838640/model.ckpt-570
 ```
-This is the model that will be used as the teacher in the subsequent knowledge distillation step.
+This is the teacher model that will be compressed in the next step.

-### Single-Task Knowledge Distillation
+### Step 2.
+Single-Task Knowledge Distillation
 In this step,
 we compress the `L` fine-tuned layers in the teacher model into a smaller `l` layered module.
-The following code snippet (see also `shell/distill.sh`) trains three student models for each `l` in `{1, 2, 3}`.
+The following snippet (see also `shell/distill.sh`) trains three student models for each `l` in `{1, 2, 3}`.
 The training process is basically the same as in the previous step.
-The only difference is that we need to specify the teacher model that is going to be distilled.
+The only difference is that we need to specify the path to the teacher model that is going to be distilled.

 ```bash
 #!/usr/bin/env bash